Legal Requirements for a Marriage or Civil Partnership

 - contact the register office to confirm if a registrar is available to attend your venue

-- give formal notice of marriage to the superintendent registrar of the districts where you live
+- give formal notice of marriage/civil partnership to the superintendent registrar of the districts where you live

 There is a fee payable for a registrar to attend your marriage or civil partnership at an approved premises.

 If you wish to be married in an Anglican church you will need to speak to the vicar of the church to arrange your ceremony date and time; they will also be able to advise you of the process and costs involved.
-You do not usually need to give notice of marriage at a register office if you are getting married in an Anglican church if both you and your partner are British, European Economic Area (EEA) or Swiss nationals.
+You do not usually need to give notice of marriage at a register office if you are getting married in an Anglican church if both you and your partner are British or European nationals with settled or pre-settled status.

 Other places of religious worship

-If you wish to marry by a religious ceremony other than the Church of England or Wales you should arrange to see the minister or person in charge of marriage ceremonies in that building.
-However, the church or religious building in question must normally be in the registration district where you or your partner live or be your usual place of worship.
+If you wish to marry by a religious ceremony other than the Church of England or Wales you should arrange to see the minister or person in charge of ceremonies in that building.
+However, the church or religious building in question must be in the registration district/borough where you or your partner live or be your usual place of worship.

 Some religious buildings have an authorised person who is responsible for registering marriages there.
-However, if the building where you are marrying does not have an authorised person or that person is not available, you will need to book a registrar to attend and register the marriage instead.
+However, if the building where the ceremony is due to take place does not have an authorised person or that person is not available, you will need to book a registrar to attend instead.

-If you require a registrar to register your marriage, please contact us as soon as possible to book their attendance.
+If you require a registrar, please contact us as soon as possible to book their attendance.

-You will also have to give a formal notice of marriage to the superintendent registrar of the districts where you live.
+You will also have to give a formal notice of marriage/civil partnership to the superintendent registrar in the districts where you live.

 Giving notice of marriage or civil partnership